 That's the main argument: human diversity needs to be represented in the code you write because browsers are built to be used by a wide range of people and excluding your users is counter-intuitive.
 Above, I cited some examples, which are by no means exhaustive.
 This is a huge, complex world, and my goal here is to demonstrate how writing better code makes your users' lives better.
 Which, phrased that way, seems somewhat obvious, but that's okay.

-In Part 2 (which will be published very soon), we'll turn to talking about a basic framework for adding some automated accessibility checking to your application.
-In Part 3 (which will be published "when I finish this giant feature and have some free time, agh"), we'll apply that framework to an existing Rails application, which is more complicated and involves RSpec wizardry.
+In Part Two, we'll turn to talking about a basic framework for adding some automated accessibility checking to your application.
+In Part Three, we'll apply that framework to an existing Rails application, which is more complicated and involves RSpec wizardry.